Whether winter brings severe storms, light dustings or just cold temperatures, the following tips can help keep your children safe and warm.

 If the numbness continues for more than a few minutes, call your doctor.

+It's good for kids to spend some time outside, even in winter.
 Set reasonable time limits on outdoor play to prevent hypothermia and frostbite.
-Have children come inside periodically to warm up.
+And remember to have children come inside periodically to warm up.

 Advise your child to: